About protection orders

-To obtain a civil protection order you must file the appropriate forms with the Prothonotary’s office in the county where you live or work, or any county where the person who abused you can be served.
+To obtain a civil protection order, file the appropriate forms with the Prothonotary’s office in the county where you live or work, in the county where the abuse happened, or in any county where the person who abused you can be served.

 Protection from Abuse Order (PFA)

-There are no fees associated with filing for a PFA.
-After you file the completed forms with the Prothonotary, you will see the judge.
-The judge will review the Petition and either grant a temporary protection order or deny it.
-After you see the judge you will be given a date within ten days to return to the court for a final hearing and the defendant will be served with a copy of the PFA order.
+It does not cost anything to file a PFA.
+After you file the completed forms with the Prothonotary, you will have a short hearing with the judge.
+The judge will review the petition and either grant a temporary protection order or deny it.
+If you have been granted a temporary PFA, it will protect you until the final hearing.
+The court will usually schedule a final hearing within 10 days.
+The defendant will be served with a copy of the temporary PFA.

-If you have been granted a temporary PFA, it will protect you until the time of the final hearing.
-When you return to court you will need to be prepared to describe why you need a full PFA.
+When you return to court for the final hearing, be prepared to describe why you need a full PFA.
+You will want to bring any evidence or witnesses that may help with your case.
 The defendant may be present at the final hearing.
-The defendant can agree to the PFA in which case the judge will issue a Consent Order.
+The defendant can agree to the PFA, in which case the judge will issue a Consent Order.
 If the defendant does not agree, there will be a hearing.

 Protection from Sexual Violence Order (SVPO)